RedStagLabs/Scrum/README.md

 # Scrum
-Manage sprint using this repo
+Manage sprints using this repo